Audi Car Finance Refunds: Check If You’re Owed Compensation

 Think you got a fair deal on your Audi finance?
 You might have been mis-sold, and here’s how to find out everything you need to know and claim what you're owed.

-The Financial Conduct Authority(FCA) has revealed that Audi car finance is culpable of using Audi finance discretionary commission arrangements that allowed dealers to adjust, explicitly inflating the interest rates to customers.
-What constitutes mis-selling is the intentional omitting of such information of commission to the customer, misleading the buyer of how this could impact them and the cost of their credit.
+The Financial Conduct Authority(FCA) has revealed that Audi car finance is culpable of using Audi finance discretionary commission arrangements (DCAs) that allowed dealers to adjust, explicitly inflating the interest rates to customers.
+What constitutes mis-selling is the intentional omission of such information of commission to the customer, misleading the buyer about how this could impact them and the cost of their credit.
 This mis-selling included Audi car finance claims, too.

 How This Led to Mis-Selling Practices